AET is Here!

 Can I dispute a toll charge?

-You will also have the option to complete the Dispute Form included with your statement and mail it to the provided address or call the RMTA Customer Service Center at the number shown on your statement.
+Yes, you have the ability to dispute a toll online in the payment portal.
+You also have the option to complete the Dispute Form included with your statement and mail it to the provided address.

 I thought tolls were coming off the Powhite Parkway.
 Why is RMTA still collecting tolls?